 Here are all the best ginger beer cocktails to try!
-This fizzy, spicy soda accents everything from the classic Moscow mule to a bubbly Pimm’s Cup.
+This fizzy, spicy soda is ultra versatile and makes for zingy, refreshing drinks.

-Here are all the top ginger beer cocktails to make with this tasty mixer!
-Of course, the Moscow mule is the number 1 drink to make with ginger beer.
-But it’s got lots of fun variations (see below).
-And it doesn’t stop there: the fruity Pimm’s Cup, the whiskey highball…and even the most famous mocktail of them all.
+Here are all the top ginger beer cocktails and drinks to make with this tasty mixer!
+Of course, the classic Moscow mule is the most popular of all ginger beer drinks.
+But the fun doesn’t stop there: try all the mule variations, a bubbly whiskey highball…and even the most famous mocktail of them all.

 Top brands of ginger beer

 These days, there are many types of ginger beer brands on the market.
 Here are a few notes on the top brands to try for these ginger beer drinks:

 Q Ginger Beer: This is our top choice!
 It has great flavor and is made with real ginger.
 It comes in small cans so you don’t have to open a large bottle.

 Fever Tree Ginger Beer: Fever Tree also has great flavor and is our backup!
 It’s made with real ginger and has no artificial sweeteners.